Currently being worked on:

 - Extensively trimmed, pruned, removed, and reorganised dialogue throughout the entire movie.
 See this document for a full list of changes to the dialogue.
 I haven’t explained my reasoning behind every alteration or the document would be a dozen pages long, but they’re all in service to the clarification of the themes I outlined above.

-- WIP: New opening crawl, slightly altering the first paragraph.
+- New opening crawl, slightly altering the first and last paragraph, courtesy of SparkySywer.

-- Removed Tali and all introductions to the bombing fleet personnel - it’s more important to focus on Paige in this sequence.
+- Minimised Tali’s presence and removed all introductions to the bombing fleet personnel - it’s more important to focus on Paige in this sequence.

 - Replaced the cut to black when Paige falls with a brief flash to white and an ear-ringing sound.
 Cutting to black implies a time skip and ruins the momentum of the scene.